FIDE flag player

+Before applying for a FIDE flag, chess players first have to request a transfer to the federation of their permanent place of residence.
+Players with the FIDE flag are required to pay an annual fee of 100 euros.
+FIDE players with refugee status or Russian/Belarusian players playing with the FIDE flag are exempt from paying the fee.

+History

 Alireza Firouzja is among the notable players who played under the FIDE flag.
 He formerly represented Iran but opted to play as a neutral athlete under FIDE in 2019 due to Iran's sports policy of boycotting Israel.
 He eventually transferred to France's federation in 2021.

+Russian and Belarusian flags

 Ian Nepomniachtchi of Russia was speculated to be required to play under the FIDE flag in the World Chess Championship 2021 due to the World Anti-Doping Agency's sanctions against Russia in the Olympics and tournaments considered as world championships.
 He officially played for the Chess Federation of Russia (CFR) instead with a flag bearing the CFR's logo and abbreviation.

-He competed under the FIDE flag at the 2022 Candidates tournament following FIDE's suspension of the Russian and Belarusian teams from international competition in the wake of the Russian invasion of Ukraine.
+Following the Russian invasion of Ukraine, in March 2022 FIDE council decided that "no Russian and Belarusian national flag be displayed or anthem be played in all FIDE-rated international chess events".
+These players retained the right to choose, whether to play under their national chess federation with a black flag, or play under the FIDE flag, which would constitute them as "foreign player with a status of the original federation for the purpose of titles calculations and all related matters".

+On 6 March 2022, FIDE Council approved a simplified procedure for Russian/Belarusian players to perform under the FIDE flag, initially establishing the expiration date for this resolution on 31 May 2022.
+The expiration date has been continually extended by FIDE council, as of December 2024, set to 1 January 2026.
+After the expiration date, "in the absence of other requests, the player will automatically be returned to the previous federation".

+Since March 2022, most top-level Russian chess players started playing in international events under the FIDE flag, including Nepomniachtchi at the 2022 Candidates tournament, 2023 World Championship and 2024 Candidates tournament.